 We come to these proposals by field testing many innovative methods of employment.
 Within cooperation with five E2E local partners, work training programmes, employment programmes aspiring for employability categories of young people and the development of careers counseling and guidance services — we develop the skills and knowledge employers are looking for.

-E2E has a total budget of EUR 13 million.
+In the first phase, all activities of our E2E program have been allocated a budget of EUR 11.8 million.
 The Swiss Government contributed with EUR 5.8 million, while Serbian Government contributed with additional EUR 6 million.
+In the second phase (2020.-2023. ) the Swiss Government plans to contribute with EUR 6.5 million.
 Contributions from both sides are not only made in cash, but also in time, expertise and other ways and means of support.

 “I’ve got a great opportunity to implement what I’m learning in school to daily work processes.
 I had the support of my mentor, which is significant because I needed someone to point out the errors I’m making.
 And that really did help me to make fewer errors.
 Now I know a lot more about the practical work than I did at the beginning of the training session, and at least, I’m sure that this job is something I really want to do. “

 “For us in UNIOR, E2E represents a bridge between what the local labor market offers and what we need as a company.
 We’ve been searching for this solution for a really long time!”